dotnet/docs/docs/core/testing/index.md

 ### xUnit

 [xUnit](https://xunit.net) is a free, open-source, community-focused unit testing tool for .NET.
-The original inventor of NUnit v2 writes xUnit.net. xUnit.net is the latest technology for unit testing .NET apps.
-It also works with ReSharper, CodeRush, TestDriven.NET, and [Xamarin](https://dotnet.microsoft.com/apps/xamarin).
-It's a project of the [.NET Foundation](https://dotnetfoundation.org) and operates under it's code of conduct.
+The original inventor of NUnit v2 wrote xUnit.net. xUnit.net is the latest technology for unit testing .NET apps.
+It also works with ReSharper, CodeRush, TestDriven.NET, and [Xamarin](https://dotnet.microsoft.com/apps/xamarin). xUnit.net is a project of the [.NET Foundation](https://dotnetfoundation.org) and operates under its code of conduct.

 For more information, see the following resources: